Comet PoE (GL-RM1PE) Control Panel Guide¶

 Shortcut¶

-Click Modify to adjust the shortcut options.
+Click Modify to adjust the shortcuts options if needed.

 Wake On Lan¶